Hosted by the ACSP Doctoral Committee

 - WHAT: What is your central hypothesis or proposition, or argument?
 What knowledge claims do you expect your research to support?
 What questions do you hope to answer?

 - HOW: How do you expect to conduct your inquiry?
 How will you organize your inquiry (Research design)?
 What tools do you need to answer your major questions (Methodology)?

 Tentative Workshop Agenda

 Information coming soon!

 Friday, October 2

 How to Apply- Two Parts

-All those selected to participate must submit a four-page (single-spaced) summary of the student’s dissertation research proposal no later than September 24.
-These will be distributed among participating students and faculty prior to the workshop.
-In addition, all participants will be expected to make an 8-minute, 5-slide presentation of their research during the afternoon of the workshop.
+All those selected to participate must submit a four-page (single-spaced) summary of the student’s dissertation research proposal no later than Friday, October 2.
+These will be distributed among participating students and faculty prior

 For More Information